Americanism (ideology): Ideology

 The meaning of Americanism today, however, is very different.
 To the extent that the term is even still used, its meaning has been hijacked by both the Left and the Right.
 The Left most often identifies Americanism with multiculturalism, relativism, environmentalism, regulation, and welfarism — in other words, with progressivism.
 The Right typically identifies Americanism with Christianity, school prayer, tradition, family values, and community standards—in other words, with social conservatism.
 None of these values are, however, uniquely American.
 In fact, in one form or another, they all have a distinctly European provenance that is set in direct opposition to the native meaning of Americanism.

-Some organizations have claimed to embrace Americanism and have taken positions that also align with founding documents and the cultural spirit original to America's founding codifying and violent enforcement of white supremacy: For example, the Ku Klux Klan adopted the American Legion's goal of Americanism ensuring (purity of white American) and of American Protestantism.
+Some organizations have claimed to embrace Americanism, but have taken positions contrary to the general trend of the founding era and its documents codify enforcement of white supremacist ideology: For example, the Ku Klux Klan officially adopted the American Legion's goal of Americanism ensuring (purity of white American) and of American Protestantism.

 In a 1916 essay devoted to Americanism, Agnes Repplier emphasized that, "Of all the countries in the world, we and we only have any need to create artificially the patriotism which is the birthright of other nations."